gtia-web/gt-website-backend/README.md

 Note, these variables can be set directly.
 However, by using `.env`, these variables are only available during the runtime of the application and are easier to manage.

+The following environment variables are required for `Moon` component:
+- `DB_CONNECTION`: This is used to specify connection string the to database.
+- `SESSION_SECRET`: This is used to encrypt the session data for a user.
+- **Facebook**: This is required to show upcoming/past events in the home page.
+  - `FB_APP_ID`: This is used to specify the application to access the GTIA Facebook page on behalf of the admin.
+  - `FB_APP_SECRET`: This is used to authenticate the application.
+  - `FB_PAGE_ACCESS_TOKEN`: This is a long-term token used to access the GTIA Facebook page on behalf of the admin user.
+If new token needs to be generated, see instructions [here](./utility/facebookUtils.js).
+  - `FB_PAGE_ID`: This is the ID for the GTIA Facebook page.

 <br />

 ## Run Instructions